Soft skills make for more valuable board directors

 Self-regulation

-Board directors who self-regulate will not allow their emotions to affect their professional behavior.
+Board directors who self-regulate will not allow their emotions to affect their professional behaviour.
 They are unlikely to say or do anything that will bring the board or the organization into disrepute.
 They maintain integrity and principles with a strong moral compass.

 Adaptability